Julie Hafen

 We had our first son in 2016, and when he was only 5 months old, I interviewed at a major us airline- THE ONE that I'd always dreamt of flying for.
 I was offered the job, and 4 months after that I was flying for them.

 In 2018 we had our second son, and I was able to have 10 months of maternity leave to be home with my two boys.
 What other career gives that much time??
-Though it was such a blessing, some days I would have rather been in training doing engine failures and emergencies as opposed to cleaning up poop and puke. ;)
+Though it was such a blessing, some days I would have rather been in training doing engine failures and emergencies as opposed to cleaning up poop and puke. ;) In 2021 we had our third and final baby boy who has completed our family.

 It's been an incredible journey, but my passion is also with helping and teaching others; my passion is sharing what I know with you so that you can live your dream life.